-The Goods and Services Tax (GST) introduction in India has significantly transformed the taxation system, affecting various industries, including pharmaceuticals.
+The introduction of the Goods and Services Tax (GST) in India has significantly transformed the tax system, affecting various industries, including pharmaceuticals.
 GST was introduced to create a unified tax structure, replacing multiple indirect taxes like VAT, excise duty, and service tax.
-This new system simplifies tax compliance but also challenges adapting to different GST rates, HSN (Harmonized System of Nomenclature) codes, and regulatory requirements for pharmaceutical businesses.
+This new system simplifies tax compliance but also challenges pharmaceutical businesses to adapt to different GST rates, HSN (Harmonized System of Nomenclature) codes, and regulatory requirements.

-This blog explores GST on medicines, applicable tax rates, HSN codes, exemptions, and its impact on the pharmaceutical industry.
+This blog explores the new GST on medicines after the 22 September 2025 reform, applicable tax rates, HSN codes, exemptions, and its impact on the pharmaceutical industry.

 GST on medicines refers to the tax levied on pharmaceutical products under the GST regime in India.
 Unlike the previous taxation system that involved multiple state and central taxes, GST simplified taxation by implementing uniform tax rates across the country.
 These rates are categorized based on the necessity and purpose of the medicines, ensuring affordability for essential drugs while maintaining government revenue.